miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/data-layer/fixtures/template.md

 `${relationshipName}Id`
 ```

 In this case, a post gets an `authorId`, even though that relationship points to a `User` model.
-The _relationship name_ is always used rather than the _model name_, because models can have multiple relationships that point to the same type of model.
+The relationship name is always used rather than the model name, because models can have multiple relationships that point to the same type of model.

-So, if you wanted to recreate the above relationship graph using only fixture files, your files would look something like this:
+Looking at the database dump above, if you wanted to recreate the same relationship graph using only fixture files, your files would look something like this:

 ```js
 // mirage/fixtures/users.js